Ducks and Geese

 Ducks are active, inquisitive animals who form lifelong friendships and express fondness and loyalty.
 They are highly social birds who feel most at ease when they’re in larger groups of other ducks, who are called paddlings.
 Ducks spend their days looking for food in the grass or in shallow water, and they sleep together with their paddlings at night.
 Geese mate for life and are very protective of their partners and offspring.
 When a goose’s mate is killed, the remaining goose will mourn in seclusion.
 Some geese who lose their mates spend the rest of their lives as widows or widowers, refusing to mate again.
 If they are flying and a goose is shot, some of the geese will lag behind to stay with their injured friend.
 (2)

-MEET THE WOODSTOCK DUCKS AND GEESE!
+MEET SOME OF OUR DUCKS AND GEESE!